-Two recent galas have just passed in the Monaco area this summer involving the Red Cross and famous Hollywood film star and environmental champion Leonardo DiCaprio.
+Two the Red Cross galas have just passed in the Monaco area this summer involving famous Hollywood film star and environmental champion Leonardo DiCaprio.

 Madonna went on stage for a mini-show of five songs that she rehearsed on camera the day before at 3 o’clock in the morning!
 Songs included Ray Of Light and Open Your Heart before finishing on La Isla Bonita.

 After completing her performance, a cross-shaped necklace specially designed for her, earned 350,000 euros, while two meals with Titanic’s two stars, Kate Winslet and Leo, peaked at 900,000 euros!
 The record in all the categories of the evening was reached by a work of the Swiss artist Urs Fischer.
 His painting Fata Morgana earned 2.3 million euros!

 Invested as ever on stage and with a lot of jokes, Leo, would even go so far as to bid on a lot.
 A portrait of him by Yukimasalda was sold for 175,000€.
 Among the unusual lots, a private visit of Versailles for thirty people earned € 500,000.
 The same went for the “work of art on wheels” called Robocar, an electric racing car without a driver!

 Among the other stars there was Sean Penn and Tobey Maguire, who sold a 1966 Porsche Porsche Coupe signed by Hollywood for 700,000 euros before Lenny Kravitz ended the evening with a funk rock performance that was pure pleasure for guests’ ears!